mhibatallah/RNNWavefunctions/README.md

 We plan to support more models and architectures in the future.

+To learn more about this new approach, you can check our paper on arxiv: https://arxiv.org/abs/2002.02973

 For further questions or inquiries, please feel free to send an email to mohamed.hibat.allah@uwaterloo.ca.
 Future contributions would be really appreciated.

 ### Citation: